 Whether online or in store, getting discounts on touring bikes is all about timing.

-New season models start rolling out over winter, but sales decline at this time of year.
-So, in January, most stores will start clearing old stock to make space for new season bikes.
+New season models start rolling out towards the end of the calendar year, but sales decline at this time too.
+This is when most stores will start clearing old stock to make space for new season bikes.
 Discounts are generally around 25–35%, but can be more.

 Late spring and summer is peak bike-buying season, making it the worst time to get a good deal on a bike.